istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 ## End-user authentication

 To experiment with this feature, you need a valid JWT.
 The JWT must correspond to the JWKS endpoint you want to use for the demo.
-In this tutorial, we use this [JWT test]({{< github_file >}}/security/tools/jwt/samples/demo.jwt) and this [JWKS endpoint]({{< github_file >}}/security/tools/jwt/samples/jwks.json) from the Istio code base.
+This tutorial use the test token [JWT test]({{< github_file >}}/security/tools/jwt/samples/demo.jwt) and
+[JWKS endpoint]({{< github_file >}}/security/tools/jwt/samples/jwks.json) from the Istio code base.

 Also, for convenience, expose `httpbin.foo` via `ingressgateway` (for more details, see the [ingress task](/docs/tasks/traffic-management/ingress/)).